davwheat-bhasvic/btec-summer-work/README.md

 This is a list of all the programs you will be writing as you work through the tutorials and they should all be brought to your first lesson:

-1. Set up and Hello World
+1. Setup and Hello World
 2. Drawing a Shape
 3. Variables and data types
 4. Working with Strings